the-events-calendar/the-events-calendar/readme.txt

 = 3.0 =

+1. Version 3.0 is a HUGE upgrade from The Events Calendar 2.0.x!
+Please back up your data BEFORE upgrading!

+2. If you have any Events theme customizations, you should test this upgrade on a development server before updating your live site.

-3.0 is a HUGE upgrade from The Events Calendar 2.0.x.
-If you're upgrading from 1.6.5 or any release between 2.0 and 2.0.10, make sure to upgrade to The Events Calendar 2.0.11 first.
-If you're upgrading from The Events Calendar 2.0.11, please back up your data BEFORE initiating, and be prepared to manually update your customizations based on changes to the plugin's tempting structure.
+3. If you're upgrading from 1.6.5 or any release between 2.0 and 2.0.10, make sure to upgrade to The Events Calendar 2.0.11 first.

 = 2.0.9 =